4k0s4h/dcit_104/README.md

 # dcit_104
-programming fundamentals
+*programming fundamentals*

-This repository contains all coding assignments from DCIT 104 Programming Fundamentals
+This repository contains all coding assignments from DCIT 104 - Programming Fundamentals